Domestic Violence / Spousal Abuse

 Real Results in all Family Law Cases

 If you are faced with an emergency after hours or on the weekend and think you cannot find a lawyer, think again.
-All too often, a legal crisis occurs after regular 9-5 business hours when most lawyers are hard to reach.
-David Dart understands the need for emergency 24/7/legal assistance, 365 days per year.
+All too often, a legal crisis occurs after regular business hours when most lawyers are hard to reach.
+David Dart understands the need for emergency legal assistance.
 David J. Dart P.C. is ready to handle your legal crisis whenever it occurs - day or night, weekday or weekend.
-Phones are forwarded to his cellular phone, twenty-four hours per day, seven days week.
 Routine matters are addressed during business hours.
 However, if you face an emergency, if a loved one has been arrested or your children have not been returned to your care in violation of a court order, call David Dart - day or night, weekday or weekend.